 Following the previous summers, we now want to know if you would like to make permanent, or temporary (seasonal) alterations to Pier Road.

 Please note that all images on this page are for illustrative purposes only.
 Text descriptions have been added to help with accessibility but if you do need any help viewing the images please contact us using the details below.

 map shows the location of the southern section of Pier Road in Littlehampton.
 The section is outlined in purple.

-- Option 1: Close Pier Road to traffic and pedestrianise the street which would mean the road layout would change to be like this [open image]
+- Option 1: Close Pier Road to traffic and pedestrianise the street [open image]

 image shows footway widening at the junction with Bayford Road and South Terrace, table seating and cycle racks on pier road, planting areas at the north and south of the section of Pier Road and loading/unloading bays (limited 20 minutes) at the Arun Parade corner.
 The image is annotated "Option - Full Closure (motor vehicles).
 Raise existing carriageway kerb to kerb to provide full width level surface.
 Surface colour to match existing west side footway.
 Cycling permitted in both directions on contrast coloured surfacing."

 - Option 2: Close Pier Road annually for the summer season.
 An image showing the emergency seasonal closure to traffic in 2021 with temporary seating and removable bollards, which gives a guide to how option 2 would look, can be viewed here [open image]